 Curated by: Cassie Brand United Methodist Archives & History Center October 6-December 31, 2016 Shakespeare’s famous first folio has been studied extensively, as scholars have attempted to learn what Shakespeare truly wrote.
 Part of this study has included how books were made, to better understand how the text came to be.
 This exhibit will focus […]

-Curated by Students from Shakespeare’s England: Religion, Society and Printing Kean Reading Room, Main Library October 5-October 31, 2016 Exhibit opening reception: 3 pm, October 5 Will and the Word examines the changing religious and social values in the time of Shakespeare.
-Based on Drew Library’s collection of rare books from the 15th, 16th and […]
+Curated by Students from Shakespeare’s England: Religion, Society and Printing Kean Reading Room, Main Library October 5-November 6, 2016 Will and the Word examines the changing religious and social values in the time of Shakespeare.
+Based on Drew Library’s collection of rare books from the 15th, 16th and 17th centuries, the student curators showcase the […]